 Inspires and educates adults working in Early Years Education through Professional Development masterclasses, workshops and courses

-Is a captivating and exciting Keynote Speaker on music education and brain development supported by music-making
+Is a captivating and exciting Keynote Speaker on music and the ADHD neurotype, music education and brain development enhanced by music-making

 Runs: